Kusanagi no Tsurugi: Legends

 The history of the Kusanagi-no-Tsurugi extends into legend.
 According to Kojiki, the god Susanoo encountered a grieving family of kunitsukami ("gods of the land") headed by Ashinazuchi (足名椎) in Izumo Province.
-When Susanoo inquired of Ashinazuchi, he told him that his family was being terrorized by the fearsome Yamata no Orochi, an eight-headed serpent of Koshi, who had consumed seven of the family's eight daughters and that the creature was coming for his final daughter, Kushinada-hime (奇稲田姫).
+When Susanoo inquired of Ashinazuchi, he told him that his family was being terrorized by the fearsome Yamata no Orochi, an eight-headed serpent of Koshi, who had consumed seven of the family's eight daughters, and that the creature was coming for his final daughter, Kushinada-hime (奇稲田姫).
 Susanoo investigated the creature, and after an abortive encounter he returned with a plan to defeat it.
 In return, he asked for Kushinada-hime's hand in marriage, which was agreed.
 Transforming her temporarily into a comb (one interpreter reads this section as "using a comb he turns into [masquerades as] Kushinada-hime") to have her company during battle, he detailed his plan into steps.

 He instructed that eight vats of sake (rice wine) be prepared and put on individual platforms positioned behind a fence with eight gates.
 The monster took the bait and put one of its heads through each gate.
 With this distraction, Susanoo attacked and slew the beast (with his sword Worochi no Ara-masa), chopping off each head and then proceeded to do the same to the tails.
 In the fourth tail, he discovered a great sword inside the body of the serpent which he called Ame-no-Murakumo-no-Tsurugi.
 He presented the sword to the goddess Amaterasu to settle an old grievance.
+The Nihon Shoki adds more to the story.
+It says Susanoo had Ame-no-Fuyukinu deliver the sword.
+A rite at Hinomisaki Shrine honors this delivery to this day.